 Some queries will ask you to leave your company name, position, etc. Ensure that you follow their guidelines 100% to increase your chances of getting published.

 How long do you have to wait for a HARO response to be published?

 So, here’s the deal.

-If you answer is accepted, there’s a few different things that can happen.
+If your answer is accepted, there are a few different things that can happen.

 The first is that the reporter will email you later and inform you that your response was chosen.
 This typically arrives with a live link to the article.

 This can take days, weeks, or even months.

 Secondly, you may not get any kind of update or notification at all.